What Almost 600 Perth Purchases Have Taught Me About School Catchments

 • Local shopping villages

-The school may be the initial attraction, but it’s rarely the only reason people stay.
+The school may be the catalyst, but it’s rarely the only reason people stay.

 Sometimes The Importance Only Becomes Clear Years Later